brimdata/zync/README.md

 If a Zed script is provided, it is applied to each such record before syncing the data to the Zed pool.
-While the script has access to the metadata in the `kafka` field, it should not modify these values as this field is relied upon by `zync`.
+While the script has access to the metadata in the `kafka` field, it should not modify these values as `zync` relies on this field.

 After optionally shaping each record with a Zed script, the data is committed into the Zed data pool in a transactionally consistent fashion where any and all data committed by zync writers must have monotonically increasing `kafka.offset` relative to each topic indicated in `kafka.topic`.

-As the kafka topic and offset is stored in each record, the `zync from-kafka` command can query the maximum input offset in the pool for each topic and resume syncing from where it last left off.
+As the Kafka topic and offset is stored in each record, the `zync from-kafka` command can query the maximum input offset in the pool for each topic and resume syncing from where it last left off.